-It is natural to have questions when you or a loved one is facing a DUI charge.
-At Ruane Attorneys, we strive to answer all of your questions so that you can understand all of the aspects of the Court and Motor Vehicle process.
-If you have a question that is not answered below, PLEASE feel free to contact our office.
+It is natural to have questions when you or a loved one is facing a Connecticut DUI charge.
+At Ruane Attorneys, we strive to answer all of your questions.
+This way, you can understand all of the aspects of the court and motor vehicle process.
+If you have a question that is not answered below, please feel free to contact our office.
 Facing a DUI charge in Connecticut can be intimidating, Ruane Attorneys can help.
 If you are facing a DUI charge, hire an attorney that regularly handles DUI cases.

-What if I’m arrested in Connecticut and I live out of state?
+What if I’m Arrested for Connecticut DUI and I Live Out of State?

 As long as your lawyer gets permission from the court and the bail commissioner, you will be allowed to take classes out of state.
 The court and bail commissioner will have to approve the program you choose.
 Here is a link to find programs near you: http://findtreatment.samhsa.gov/list_search.htm

-What happens if I get a DUI in the state of Connecticut?
+What Happens if I get a Connecticut DUI?

 First of all, you must to go to the Connecticut Superior Court in the Geographic Area (G.A.) where you were arrested in order to defend the DUI.
 Secondly, you will receive a suspension notice from the Department of Motor Vehicles (DMV) and you have to schedule a hearing with the DMV to challenge this suspension.